News

 An annual meat judging competition takes students interested in meat science to the Eastern States to compete against teams from other Australian universities, with finalists travelling to the USA.

-Our close integration of teaching and research allows students to participate in projects that address real-world challenges, and learn from experts working at the cutting edge.
+Our close integration of teaching, research and industry partnerships allows students to participate in projects that address real-world challenges and learn from experts working at the forefront of agricultural science.

 Your future awaits